ssppkenny/msgviewer/README.md

 There is an easy trick.

+* Install brew if not already installed.
+* Run brew install python (which now installs python 3.9).
+* Checkout this repository.
+* Run pip3 install -r requirements.txt --user.
-* Using Automator create an application which can open an MSG File in Outlook (Run Shell Script), call it MsgViewer
+* Using Automator create an application which can open an MSG File in Outlook (Run Shell Script), call it MsgViewer.
-* Using Automator create an application which can run multiple instances of the bofore created Application (Run Apple Script), call it OutLookPreview
+* Using Automator create an application which can run multiple instances of the bofore created Application (Run Apple Script), call it OutlookPreview.

 ### How to create these applications: